Starting Loop: Terminology

 Branch

 The released code is on a “branch” called main.
-This is the branch (version) most user will select.
+This is the branch (version) most users will select.
 You will be given explicit instructions, step-by-step, on how to do this.

-As the developer works on updates, that is always done in a different “branch”, typcially called dev.
+The developers works on updates in a different “branch”, typically called dev.

 The dev branch is for experienced Loopers who want to test the next version of Loop and provide feedback to the developers.
-It is not a good idea for someone just starting out on Loop to use the dev branch.
+It is not a good idea for someone just starting out on Loop to use the dev branch, and we don’t recommend that children use a dev branch since they unlikely able to distinguish a software bug from expected behavior.
+You’ve been warned.

 Fork